bfemiano/accumulo-hive-storage-manager/README.md

 Known limitations:
 ===================

+* 	Requires Hive 0.10 and Accumulo 1.5+ which both use Thrift 0.9.
+Otherwise there are binary incompatibilities.
 *	Supported Hive column types limited to int, double, string and bigint.
+*	Hive column type mapping assumes value type consistency for the same qualifier across different rows.
+For example, r1/cf/q/v cannot hold an int while r2/cf/q/v is a double.
-*	The Hive column types must match Accumulo value types to avoid odd behavior.
+*	The Hive column types must match Accumulo value types.
 An Accumulo value holding integer bytes should be mapped as a hive column of type int.
 * 	Does not yet support INSERT.
 * 	Iterator pushdown only works on WHERE clauses consisting of purely conjunctive predicates.
 This is a known Hive limitation with the IndexPredicateAnalyzer.
-* 	'Like' CompareOpt exists is not considered decomposable by the predicate analyzer.
+* 	'Like' CompareOpt is not considered decomposable by the predicate analyzer.
+This has to do with the Hive UDFLike not extending GenericUDF.
-*	Iterator pushdown only kicks in for operators <, >, =, >=, <=.
+*	Iterator pushdown only kicks in for operators <, >, =, >=, <=, !=.

 Future enhancements:
 ====================